patricoferris/ni-forests/src/js/text/3_new.md

 After protecting existing trees and [rewilding](https://www.rewildingbritain.org.uk/explore-rewilding/what-is-rewilding) as much as possible through [natural regeneration](https://www.woodlandtrust.org.uk/plant-trees/natural-regeneration/), there's still a need to plant trees.
+For the potential of rewilding look no further than [Eoghan Daltun's](https://twitter.com/IrishRainforest) incredible work in the South of Ireland in the [Beara Rainforest](http://beararainforest.com/) is amazing.

 Not only that, but we need:

  - To plant the right kind of trees.
 More specifically, native trees.
-Even better are locally-sourced, native trees which provide some of the same benefits of natural regeneration in that we minimise potential for bio-security risk (from pests and invasive species) and aim to keep genetic diversity and adaption to specific local environments.
+Even better are locally sourced, native trees which provide some of the same benefits of natural regeneration in that we minimise potential for bio-security risk (from pests and invasive species) and aim to keep genetic diversity and adaption to specific local environments.